xiangjerryhe/python-docgen-dash/README.md

 # python-docgen-dash
-Interactive documentation with built-in search automatically generated using Dash, Pygments &amp; ace
+Interactive documentation with built-in search automatically generated with introspection.
+Technologies used include Dash, Pygments &amp; the Ace editor